Coos Bay-North Bend A's: History

 Minor league baseball first came to the area when the Coos Bay–North Bend A's joined the Northwest League in 1970.
 The Northwest league expanded from a four–team league in 1969 to a six–team league in 1970 with the addition of Coos Bay–North Bend and the Bend Rainbows.

 The Oakland A's had a Northwest League farm team in Pasco, Washington where they played the 1969 season as the Tri-City A's.
-Davego Sports Inc., who owned the Tri-City franchise, declined renewing their working agreement with Oakland.
+Davego Sports Inc., who owned the Tri-City franchise, declined to renew their working agreement with Oakland.
 Tri-City would sign on with the San Diego Padres.
 Oakland A's farm system director Phil Seghi wanted to keep a team in the Northwest League.
 Seghi and the league president narrowed down a list of possible destinations: Vancouver, British Columbia, Kalispell, Montana, Missoula, Montana and North Bend, Oregon.
 The Northwest League president, John Carbray, negotiated with Seghi to place a franchise in North Bend-Coos Bay and gained the support of local leaders.
 As an affiliate of the Athletics, the club adopted the A's moniker.
 North Bend Municipal Park was expanded and upgraded to host the team.
 The A's games were broadcast locally on KBBR radio.
-The price of a 1970 a single-season ticket was $25 for the whole season.
+The price of a 1970 single-season ticket was $25 for the whole season.
 On opening night June 24, 1970, 813 were in attendance for the first game.

 The 1970 Coos Bay–North Bend A's finished with a 45–35 record, ahead of the Bend Rainbows (39–41), Lewis-Clark Broncs (43–37), Medford Dodgers (36–44), Tri-City Padres (38–42) and Walla Walla Phillies (39–41) in the Northwest League standings.
 Managed by Harry Bright, the A's finished 1st in the South Division.
-Playing at North Bend Municipal Park, the Coos Bay–North Bend A's had season attendance of 14,817, an average of 370 per game.
+Playing at North Bend Municipal Park, the Coos Bay–North Bend A's had a season attendance of 14,817, an average of 370 per game.